node-opcua/node-wot-opcua-tools/README.md

     $ node-wot-opcua runServer -t "thing1.json"

-#### converting a OPCUA PubSub datastream to a WoT
+#### converting an OPCUA PubSub datastream to a WoT

-The `opcua_pubsub_to_wot` command create a Wot typedefinition  file from a OPCUA PubSub MQTT datastream (JSON encoding).
+The `opcua_pubsub_to_wot` command creates a Wot type definition  file from an OPCUA PubSub MQTT datastream (JSON encoding).

-It then starts a HTTP servient so you can interact with the remote OPCUA server to read or subscribe to variables.
+It then starts an HTTP servient, so you can interact with the remote OPCUA server to read or subscribe to variables.

 http://localhost:3000/server-status/properties/CurrentTime?type=Value